John Bingham, 7th Earl of Lucan: Investigation

 When asked why she did not immediately inform the police of Lucan's presence, Susan said she had not seen any newspapers or television news, or listened to any radio broadcasts, that might have warned her of the importance of his visit.
-Meanwhile, Lucan's children were taken by their aunt, Lady Sarah Gibbs, to her home in Guilsborough, Northamptonshire, where they would remain for several weeks.
-On the day Lady Lucan was discharged from hospital, a High Court hearing confirmed that the children could return to live with her.
+Meanwhile, Lucan's children were taken by their aunt, Lady Sarah Gibbs, to her home in Guilsborough, Northamptonshire, where they remained for several weeks.
+On the day Veronica was discharged from hospital, a High Court hearing confirmed that the children could return to live with her.
 Repeated press intrusions later forced the family to move to a friend's home in Plymouth.

 The Ford Corsair that Lucan had been seen driving, and whose details had the previous day been circulated across the country, was found on 10 November in Norman Road, Newhaven, about 16 mi from Uckfield.
 In its boot was a piece of lead pipe covered in surgical tape and a full bottle of vodka.
 The car was removed for forensic examination.
 Later statements from two witnesses suggest that it was parked there sometime between 5:00 am and 8:00 am on the morning of 8 November.
 Its owner, Michael Stoop, also received a letter from Lucan, delivered to his club, the St James's.
 However, Stoop threw the envelope away and it was therefore not possible to check its postmark to see from where it had been sent.